kilean20/ML_blog/GP4Optim/GP4Optim.md

 ### Comparision with NN ensemble model on a 1D problem

 Although, the NN ensemble model is not Bayesian, it can estimate uncertainty and can incorporate new data by training.
+For a test, we prepare 16 identical MLP (Multi-Layer Perceptron) randomly initialized and train to fit $f(x)=\sin 4\pi x$